rricard/proposal-refcollection/README.md

 The collection does not let you change or remove from it, only add.
 So for a same object, expect the same ref symbol.

-## Memory release
+## Unreachability

-The `RefCollection` will release all object refs if it gets released itself.
+The `RefCollection` will mark all objects tracked as unreachable as soon as the collection becomes unreachable.

-Additionally, if references are not being tracked anymore by the engine, they will also release the corresponding object.
+If a symbol becomes independently unreachable, since they can't be reforged, the collection will mark the corresponding object as unreachable from the collection.

 > _Note_: This second point is impossible to polyfill.